The United Nations Office for Project Services (UNOPS)

 Years of conflict in Yemen have damaged urban roads, negatively impacting trade, mobility and access to key services such as healthcare and education.

-To help, UNOPS will rehabilitate 3.6 kilometres of intra-urban road infrastructure to enhance access to more than 1,400 critical service buildings including schools, hospitals and other public utilities as well as commercial facilities.
+To help, UNOPS will rehabilitate over 2.3 kilometres of intra-urban road infrastructure to enhance access to critical service buildings including schools, hospitals and other public utilities as well as commercial facilities.

 “This project aims to rehabilitate urban roads in the city of Aden to improve access to major facilities in the city and vulnerable urban communities, including internally displaced persons, thereby contributing to supporting the future reconstruction of Yemen,” said Ishibashi Marino, Charge d’Affaires ad interim of Japan to Yemen.